 Read More →

-When I wrote Part Seven of this series, I had mentioned that I was in the process of sorting through somewhere around one hundred and twenty additional photographs taken in and around Sandy Hook School between 2008 – the year Sandy Hook deniers and hoaxers such as James Fetzer erroneously claim that the school was secretly shuttered, all while failing to provide even a single piece of empirical evidence to support their ridiculous fairy tales – and 2012, which is of course the year Adam Lanza broke into the school and murdered twenty-six people.
-Many of those photographs ended up in the entries that followed while others provided even further proof that Wolfgang Halbig is nothing more than a liar (spoiler: he never paid me).
+When I wrote Part Seven of this series, I mentioned that I was sorting through around 120 additional photographs taken in and around Sandy Hook School between 2008—the year deniers falsely claim the school was secretly closed (while failing to provide even a shred of empirical evidence to support their absurd fairy tales)—and 2012, the year Adam Lanza broke into the school and murdered 26 people.
+Many of those photographs were included in subsequent entries, while others provided further proof that Wolfgang Halbig is a liar (spoiler: he never paid me).

-Even after all of that, I still had over one hundred and one photographs left over – all collected from The Newtown Bee (which helpfully provides photographic metadata to the public for nearly all of their content) and The Newtown Patch – that were a bit more difficult for me to organize.
-So this entry serves to act as a “dumping ground” of sorts, heavy on photographic evidence of the school’s operation while lacking the structure or narrative seen in previous entries in the series.
+Even after all that, I still had over 101 photographs left—collected from The Newtown Bee (which conveniently provides photographic metadata for most of their content) and The Newtown Patch—that were a bit trickier to organize.
+So, this entry will serve as a kind of “dumping ground,” heavy on photographic evidence of the school’s operation but without the structure or narrative seen in previous entries.

-Since there are so many photographs, it doesn’t make a whole lot of sense for me to post every last one of them.
-Instead, I will post those I believe to be the most important or incriminating to deniers like Fetzer and Halbig while simply linking to the remainder.
-I will also do my absolute best to present them in chronological order and with the corresponding articles whenever possible.
-Photos that are of no real significance and contain personal information (and there are about a half dozen or so of those total) will be left out for obvious reasons.
+Since there are so many photographs, it doesn’t make sense for me to post every single one.
+Instead, I’ll share the ones I believe are most important or particularly devastating to the claims that the school was closed during this time, while simply linking to the rest.
+I’ll also do my best to present them in chronological order and include the corresponding articles whenever possible.
+Photos with no real significance or that contain personal information (there are about half a dozen of those) will be left out for obvious reasons.

 Read More →

-The Sandy Hook School library was a hotbed of activity for both students and faculty alike.
-As such, there is plenty of evidence that shows the area in use between 2008 – the year con men such as James Fetzer falsely claim the school was closed – and 2012.
-Some of this evidence has already been shared and discussed in earlier entries.
-For example, when children’s author Patricia Polacco visited the school on September 15th, 2011 (covered in “Sandy Hook Elementary Was Open”, parts six and seven), she signed copies of her books in the library, as seen in this photograph from the 2011-2012 Scrapbook:
+The Sandy Hook School library was a hub of activity for both students and faculty.
+There’s plenty of evidence showing it was in use between 2008 and 2012.
+Some of this evidence has already been discussed in earlier entries.
+For example, when children’s author Patricia Polacco visited on September 15, 2011 (covered in “Sandy Hook Elementary Was Open,” parts six and seven), she signed copies of her books in the library, as shown in this photo from the 2011-2012 Scrapbook:

 Read More →